carpentries-incubator/lesson-gpu-programming/episodes/cupy.Rmd

 ## Measuring performance

-So far we used `timeit` to measure the performance of our Python code, no matter whether it was running on the CPU or was GPU-accelerated.
+So far we used `timeit` to measure the performance of our Python code, regardless of whether it was running on the CPU or was GPU-accelerated.
-However, the execution on the GPU is *asynchronous*: the Python interpreter takes back control of the program execution immediately, while the GPU is still executing the task.
+However, the execution on the GPU is *asynchronous*: the Python interpreter immediately takes back control of the program execution, while the GPU is still executing the task.
 Therefore, the timing of `timeit` is not reliable.

 Conveniently, `cupyx` provides the function `benchmark()` that measures the actual execution time in the GPU.
-The following code executes `convolve2d_gpu()` with the appropriate arguments ten times, and stores inside the `.gpu_times` attribute of the variable `execution_gpu` the execution time of each run in seconds.
+The following code executes `convolve2d_gpu()` with the appropriate arguments ten times, and stores inside the `.gpu_times` attribute of the variable `benchmark_gpu` the execution time of each run in seconds.

 ~~~python
 from cupyx.profiler import benchmark